meceqs/meceqs/docs/fundamentals.md

 Debug.WriteLine("CustomerId: " + result.CustomerId);
 ```

-If you need to set headers on the envelope or some medata on the filter context,
+If you need to set headers on the envelope or some medata on the message context,
 you can use `ForMessage()` which returns a convenient builder object:

 ```csharp